eesahasan1/Data-Engineering-Repository/terraform_gcp/README.md

 ```

 ## Configuring Google Cloud
-To set up Google Cloud in the VM:
+Setting up Google Cloud in the VM.

-1. Transfer SSH key via sftp:
+**1. Transfer SSH Key Via `sftp`**
 - Securely transfer your GCP service account key to the VM using `sftp`.

 - Example:

 ```bash
 sftp de-prac
 mkdir .gc
 put my-creds.json
 ```

-2. Set environment variable and activate the account:
+**2. Set Environment Variable and Activate the Account:**

 - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the transferred key, and activate the service account.

 - Example:

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=~/.gc/my-creds.json